developdata/CCIDiploma-Unit3/week_9/README.md

 # Week 9 - Mixing Physical and Digital: Node.js and Arduino
 The aim of this weeks workshop is to get comfortable using a Node.js application with an Arduino.
-You will be passing data between them, and visualing the data.
+You will be passing data between them, and visualizing the data.

-This will be done with a Node.js library called socket.io. socket.io has functions to let you pass data from the server to a web page, or a web page to a server as soon as that data arrives.
+This will be done with a Node.js library called serialport and then using another library called socket.io. socket.io has functions to let you pass data from the server to a web page, or a web page to a server as soon as that data arrives.

 This workshop will use Arduino and Node.js, with the Node.js libraries Express, serialport and socket.io.

 ## Homework
-Create a simple Arduino set up and send data from to a Node.js application that visualises the data or uses it for an interaction.
+Create a simple Arduino set up and send data from it to a Node.js application that visualizes the data or uses it for an interaction.
 You can do this in groups.

 Once you have done this, put images of it on the shared document.
 Write a paragraph or two about the decisions you made and what data you connected from or to the Arduino.